pbailis/bailis.org-blog/_posts/2013-01-18-when-is-acid-acid-rarely.md

 performing their own concurrency control external to the database.
 The answer is likely a mix of each, but, stepping back, both of these strategies should remind you of what's often done in NoSQL-style data infrastructure.
-Perhaps a better question: when is "ACID" NoSQL?
+Perhaps there's a better question: when is "ACID" NoSQL?

 <span id="footnotetitle">Footnotes</span>